Amyloidosis: Treatment

 Inotersen blocks gene expression of both wild-type and mutant TTR, reducing amyloid precursor.
 Moderate-certainty evidence suggests that it mitigates worsening of peripheral neuropathy.
 Long-term efficacy and safety of inotersen use in people with mutant TTR-related amyloidosis is still be evaluated in a phase-III clinical trial as of 2021.
 Both diflunisal and inotersen may also mitigate declines in quality-of-life, though the evidence for this effect is unclear.
 For people with cardiac ATTR the effect of inotersen use is inconclusive and requires further investigation.
 In 2018, inotersen was approved by the European Medicines Agency to treat polyneuropathy in adults with hereditary transthyretin amyloidosis.
 It has since been approved for use in Canada, the European Union and in the USA.

 Patisiran functions similarly to inotersen.
 Moderate-certainty evidence suggests that patisiran mitigates worsening of peripheral neuropathy and disability from disease progression.
 Additionally, low-certainty evidence suggests that patisiran mitigates decreases in quality-of-life and slightly reduces the rate of adverse events versus placebo.
 There is no evidence of an effect on mortality rate.
 A review of early data from use of patisiran in people with variant cardiac ATTR suggests that it may reduce mortality and hospitalization, however this is still being investigated and requires further investigation.
 In 2018, patisiran was not recommended by NICE in the UK for hereditary transthyretin-related amyloidosis.
 As of July 2019 further review however is occurring.
 It was approved for this use in the United States, however.

 The roles of inotersen and patisiran in cardiac ATTR amyloidosis are still being investigated.

 In 2021, in a clinical trial using the CRISPR gene-editing technique, several participants had an "80% to 96% drop in TTR levels, on par or better than the average of 81%" who were given patisiran.

 Vutrisiran was approved by the U.S. Food and Drug Administration (FDA) in June 2022, for the treatment of the polyneuropathy of hereditary transthyretin-mediated (hATTR) amyloidosis in adults.

 Support groups

-People affected by amyloidosis are supported by organizations, including the Amyloidosis Research Consortium, Amyloidosis Foundation, Amyloidosis Support Groups, and Amyloidosis Australia.
+People affected by amyloidosis are supported by organizations, including the Amyloidosis Research Consortium, Amyloidosis Foundation, Amyloidosis Support Groups, and Australian Amyloidosis Network.